Who ‘Rewrote’ The Bible to Include Purgatory? The Protestants Or The Catholics?

 Shortly AFTER the Reformation began, the Catholic church decided to canonize (to change them from mere historical documents to the ‘inspired Word of God’) the Apocrypha (the books (ex: the Maccabees) which contain material about Purgatory), which to me signifies their desire to solidify their hold over men’s spiritual destinations- and on their most lucrative income stream.
 The Catholic Church excommunicated Luther because he dared to read the bible and to see for himself the corruption of the Catholic church at that time.
 Theologically, he was correct and they were wrong.
 Yet, even today, some Catholics don’t care about theology or the what the Word has to say on a subject.
 They simply say that Luther and his followers wrongly split the church!
 If anything, it seems to me that the followers of Luther were taking the ‘true church’ BACK to it’s roots, not the other way around.
 It looks as if the Catholics were the ones changing things and going off the track.

 To me, the fact that the Protestant reformation happened because the common man was able to read the bible on their own is a most marvelous thing!
-They didn’t agree with the new and corrupt direction of the Vatican and so said, ‘no.’ The canonization of the Apocrypha appears to be the result of poverty on the church’s part rather than the result of deep spiritual conviction.
+They didn’t agree with the new and corrupt direction of the Vatican and thus, said, ‘no.’ The canonization of the Apocrypha appears to be the result of poverty on the church’s part rather than the result of deep spiritual conviction.
 Why, after over 1,000 years of rejecting this body of books did it finally and suddenly decide it was indeed the ‘inspired work of God’?
 I find it rather interesting that the Catholic church never considered it authoritative until they truly needed to raise funds via ‘indulgences’.
 Making it ‘authoritative’ seems like a very politic thing to do in that case, doesn’t it?
 The timing also suggests that it was actually the Catholic Church that ‘rewrote’ the bible and that they did it AFTER they excommunicated Luther!

 The reason I am speaking about Purgatory now is because the Catholics coming to defend the pope are bringing up Purgatory as an excuse for his words against the Blood of Christ.
 They are saying (though the pope never said this) that he MEANT people repenting in Purgatory.
 So, the discussion must be had about purgatory before we can even discuss the Pope’s words.
 Also, the accusation from defensive Catholics has been that Luther and everyone else ‘believed’ in the Maccabees until Luther wrongly tore people away from the Catholic Church.
 However, history shows differently.
 Not even the Catholics ‘believed’ in Purgatory (as authoritative) until AFTER Luther broke away.
 History is a marvelous teacher indeed.